 Metro Friendship Foundation is an independent, 501(c)(3) non-profit organization guided by a volunteer board of directors from communities throughout the Twin Cities area.
-We are also a member of Minnesota Counsel of Nonprofits since 2015.
+We are also a member of Minnesota Council of Nonprofits since 2015.

 Metro Friendship Foundation (MFF) empowers individuals with ASD to fulfill their life's potential through removing barriers.

 Metro Friendship Foundation is viewed as the premier charitable organization granting scholarships to every qualifying individual seeking social skills development through approved providers.
 This social skill development will enhance the recipients' opportunities to reach their potential to become contributing members of society by making a living with meaningful work, engaging in and contributing to their communities, and enjoying relationships.